lukeWaninger/116thCongressHandles/README.md

 # 116thCongressHandles

-## View the ipynb for how it's done
+View the ipynb for repro steps.